mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 Noice also that Pagerank, considered as a centrality measure, can be replaced by any suitable centrality measure.
 The script here supports most of the centrality measures given in NetworkX.

-The details of the algorithm are described in the paper :
+The details of the algorithm are described in the paper (Generalized K-means for Metric Space Clustering Using PageRank) :

 https://diglib.eg.org/xmlui/bitstream/handle/10.2312/cgvc20201152/063-066.pdf?sequence=1